citybound/citybound/src/game/lanes_and_cars/README.md

 ## Design Philosophy

-* Traffic is the pulse of a city
+* Traffic is the pulse of a city (CITY = ORGANISM)
-* Traffic is a chaotic emergent phenomenon
+* Traffic is a chaotic emergent phenomenon (EMERGENT COMPLEXITY)
-* Traffic shapes the city and the city shapes traffic
+* Traffic shapes the city and the city shapes traffic (INTERDEPENDENT SYSTEMS)
-* Traffic shapes lives and lives shape traffic
+* Traffic shapes lives and lives shape traffic (INTERDEPENDENT SYSTEMS)
-* People and goods use a multitude of transport systems, usually even combinations of different ones
+* People and goods use a multitude/combinations of transport systems (UNIQUENESS)

 ## Design Decisions